-- Guidance on the management of the public health consequences of tuberculosis in cattle and other animals is available from Public Health England (PHE).
-Read the addendum and access the guidelines on our website
+- Guidance on the management of the public health consequences of tuberculosis in cattle and other animals

-- Health protection management guidance on the PHE website.
+- PHE health protection management guidance

-- The TB framework for Scotland can be viewed on our website.
+- TB framework for Scotland

-- The TB Action Plan can be viewed on the Scottish Government website.
+- The Scottish Government TB Action Plan

-- Public information is available on the NHS inform website.
+- Public information on NHS inform

 For all infection prevention and control guidance visit the A-Z pathogens section of the National Infection and Prevention Control Manual.